scalyr/logstash-output-scalyr/README.md

 ## Concurrency

 The plugin does not manage its own internal concurrency - no threads are started to increase parallelism.
-This plugin does not support multiple workers, to ensure correctness configure the pipeline with `pipeline.workers: 1`.
+To ensure correct ordering of events in Scalyr configure your pipeline with `pipeline.workers: 1`.

 ## Data model